nhannht/storefront-backend-express-typescript/README.md

 ### How to use it
 ###### `yarn install`

-###### Set up .env file and database.json in project root with these environment variables, just copy it if you want
+###### Set up .env file and database.json(I not hide database.json, just reuse) in project root with these environment variables, just copy below to .env if you want
 ```dotenv
 POSTGRES_HOST=127.0.0.1
 POSTGRES_TEST_DB=postgres